ClickHouse Keeper

 -

-Configure the Clickhousekeeper service (for descriptions of available parameters, see the Configuration parameters article).
+Configure the Clickhouse Keeper service (for descriptions of available parameters, see the Configuration parameters article).

-Set up the Clickhousekeeper serviceClick Save to save settings.
+Set up the Clickhouse Keeper serviceClick Save to save settings.

 -

-If you are migrating your cluster from ZooKeeper to Clickhouse Keeper, copy data from ZooKeeper to Clickhouse Keeper at this stage.
+If you are migrating your cluster from ZooKeeper to ClickHouse Keeper, copy data from ZooKeeper to ClickHouse Keeper at this stage.
 Formats of ClickHouse Keeper snapshots and logs are incompatible with ZooKeeper, so you should first convert ZooKeeper data to ClickHouse Keeper snapshots (for details, see the Migration from ZooKeeper section in the ClickHouse documentation).

 -

-In the Engine section on the ADQMDB service configuration page, set
+On the ADQMDB service configuration page, set

 NOTE

-To change hosts on which ClickHouse Keeper should be installed, you can use the actions of the Clickhousekeeper service:
+To change hosts on which ClickHouse Keeper should be installed, you can use the Add/Remove components action of the Clickhouse Keeper service.
+After this action is completed, run the Reconfig action for the ADQMDB service to apply the changes. |

 Integrated ClickHouse Keeper